 I look around; there are several other travelers, and they appear haggard like they haven’t slept or eaten in days.
 Where were they going and where had they come from?
 I choose a seat next to Diana.

 “OK, I don’t want to alarm you, but I do want to make sure you are informed along the way.
 Occasionally, buses have been stopped and robbed and last week a girl was raped during it in front of everyone on the bus.
 She was Guatemalan.
 The likelihood of this happening to us is slim, but sadly, it did happen.
 Since we are from North America, we are a target but not in that way.
-Our country sticks their nose in everything and would if something were to happen to an American while traveling, so while they’ll rob us, they will stay away from any other trouble,” Diana says.

-She continues, “We have stuck our nose in Guatemalan’s affairs in the past.”
+Our country sticks their nose in everything and would if something were to happen to an American while traveling, so while they’ll rob us, they will stay away from any other trouble,” Diana says. ”We have stuck our nose in Guatemalan’s affairs in the past.”

 She goes on to tell me more about the war; I know some already.
 The Guatemalan Civil War was fought from 1960 to 1996 between the government of Guatemala and various leftist rebel groups.
 The war was the bloodiest Cold War conflict in Latin America, resulting in over 200,000 deaths and one million displacements.
 The government forces were responsible for most of the human rights violations and genocide against the indigenous Maya population of Guatemala.